 Inhalation also brings air into the wind-pipes, the sinus cavities, the nasal passages, and the mouth.
 The air that fills these locations is not utilized by the body and is thus not converted to carbon dioxide.
 Hence, these airs are known as “dead air spaces.”

 The human body is strong enough to pull the air needed past these dead air spaces, though they could be considered obstacles.
 Another point to consider is that some carbon dioxide remains in the dead air space during exhalation.

 One possible technique that can be used to overcome this problem is the dual-tube arrangement.
 This requires one tube for inhaling air and a second tube for exhaling carbon dioxide.
 A valve is then used to control where the air can flow.

-Reason 2: Pressure
+Reason 2: Water Pressure

 Experts have determined that the maximum possible length for a snorkel without sacrificing safety is 16 inches.
-This was resolved not only considering dead air space, but also the second reason behind limiting the length of snorkels: air pressure.
+This was resolved not only considering dead air space, but also the second reason behind limiting the length of snorkels: air and surrounding water pressure.
 Let’s avoid the technical jargon and discuss the concept in its purest form.

 As an object or person descends in water the amount of pressure on them is increased because of the weight of the body of water.
-This pressure acts on all aspects of the person, including their airspace.
+This water pressure acts on all aspects of the person, including their airspace.

 It’s estimated that the average human would lack the necessary strength to inflate their lungs and inhale at any depth greater than two feet.
 It just would not make any sense to design a longer snorkel even close to 2 feet because humans would not be able to use it.

-What About The Diameter?
+What About The Diameter of the Snorkel Tube?

 The previous points were focused on the length of the snorkel, but there is also reasoning behind the snorkel’s diameter.
-The average snorkel has a diameter of .75 inches, and it is intended to reduce resistance when inhaling.
-When combined, the length and diameter of the snorkel should be enough to supply the user with adequate airflow and minimal resistance without creating too much dead air space.
+The average snorkel has a diameter of .75 inches, and it is intended to reduce resistance when inhaling while you’re snorkeling in the water.

 It is technically possible to increase the diameter of the snorkel, which would allow for creating a longer snorkel with the same amount of resistance.